 Today’s graduates are in need of an increasingly sophisticated skillset including, for example, oral and written communication, cross-disciplinary collaboration and the ability to work in diverse teams; global and cultural awareness; knowledge filtering and assessment; teaching, critical thinking; open-ended problem solving; leadership and project management; and contextual appreciation.
 MIT offers a range of outstanding professional development opportunities that are distributed across the Institute and sponsored by various student support offices, student groups and clubs, schools and Departments.
 These events and activities are highly popular, effective and often the demand greatly exceeds the capacity.
 Simultaneously, they foster interactions among the graduate community and a nurturing and inclusive campus climate.
 Numerous universities are developing comprehensive co-curricular programs that include professional development offerings to all graduate students in order to increase their competitiveness in the job market and better prepare them for post-graduate employment.
 The MIT 2011 enrolled graduate student survey indicated that there is room for growth in many areas of professional development.
-The Office of the Dean for Graduate Education (ODGE) has recently created an electronic library and software platform, the Professional Development Portal or “PRO-DEPOT,”which is intended to be a comprehensive and engaging online repository of MIT-sponsored personal and professional development video content, available to all MIT graduate students, including those who are not able to attend events physically due to scheduling constraints or capacity limitations.
+The Office of Graduate Education (OGE) has recently created an electronic library and software platform, the Professional Development Portal or “PRO-DEPOT,”which is intended to be a comprehensive and engaging online repository of MIT-sponsored personal and professional development video content, available to all MIT graduate students, including those who are not able to attend events physically due to scheduling constraints or capacity limitations.

 The Dean for Graduate Education has assembled a Task Force on Graduate Student Professional Development with the following charge: